 In support of its contention of the correct assessment the board of review submitted information on three equity comparables located in the same neighborhood as the subject property.
-Gaddis testified that the comparables are improved with part two-story and part one-story dwellings of frame or brick and frame exterior construction and were built in 2006 or 2007.
+Gaddis testified that the comparables are improved with part two-story and part one-story dwellings of frame or brick exterior construction and were built in 2002 or 2006.
+The comparables have full basements, with two comparables having a full or partially finished area.
+Other features include central air conditioning, one or two fireplaces and garages ranging in size from 514 to 1,023 square feet of building area.
+The dwellings range in size from 3,112 to 3,639 square feet of living area and have improvement assessments that range from \$139,520 to \$179,720 or from \$44.59 to \$49.39 per square foot of living area.